 - In 2005 The Crossing Land was awarded ‘Best Conservation Project in Australia’ by International Student Volunteers

 - In 2006 an Environmental Education Trust was established and permanent tax deductible status

 - In 2013 The Crossing’s second trainee received ’School-based Trainee of the Year′ for Conservation Land Management in New South Wales

 - In 2014 The Project Director, Dean Turner becomes conservation representative to the Board of Biamanga National Park which is a neighbour to The Crossing and is owned by aboriginal people

 - In 2015 The Crossing is a Landcare group for The Far South Coast Landcare Association a member of South East Producers and

 - In 2016 The Crossing’s third trainee received ‘South Coast Region School-based Trainee of the Year‘

-- In 2017 The Crossing has a fourth young school based trainee
+- In 2017 The Crossing starts a 5th young school based trainee

 The Crossing teaches sustainability and landcare to tomorrow’s leaders.
 Our Board includes people with land management and conservation experience, outdoor leadership, education, counseling, business management and marketing experience.

-Dean Turner is the current Project Director and a qualified teacher, agricultural scientist, permaculturalist, outdoor recreator, and conservation land manager.
+Dean Turner is the current Director and a qualified teacher, agricultural scientist, permaculturalist, outdoor leader, and conservation land manager.
 He also likes to surf, ski, bushwalk, write poems, sing songs and pun.
 He has 25 years of outdoor and environment education experience.